SAP-samples/btp-services-intelligent-routing/03-MapCustomDomainRoutes/README.md

 This way, a sender connecting to SAP Cloud Integration must not use the region-specific endpoint information of the particular SAP Cloud Integration tenants but simply uses the custom domain.

-The steps below describe the process using a custom domain bought via Azure.
-The process for a domain coming from another domain provider should be relatively similar.

 **Important:** The following steps need to be executed for both of the subaccounts running your SAP Cloud Integration subscriptions